moul/doc.cloud.online.net/scaleway/documentation/docs_public/contents/faq/technical.md

 ---
 title: Technical FAQ
 template: article.jade
-position: 1
+position: 2
 ---

 Which operating system is supported ?

 Why are you on a 32-bit architecture ?

-Is it possible to buy extra's public IP?
+Is it possible to buy extra's public IP ?

-What is the maximum number per account of public IP
+What is the maximum number per account of public IP ?

 Do you offer snapshots and snapshots automatically ?

 What are the different ways to access my resources ?

-What is the limit of instances per account?
+What is the limit of instances per account ?

-Is the transfer of data between multiple instances free?
+Is the transfer of data between multiple instances free ?

 What kind of hardware do you offer ?